AlmasB/CI517/lectures/lecture1/PITCHME.md

 #### Run

 - Double-click on `Main` (`Main.exe` on Windows) in the graphical file manager, or
-- `cd` to the containing directory and execute `./Main`
+- `cd` to the containing directory and execute `./Main

 ---

 #### Pragmatic Approach to C++

 We will pretend some things do no exist or some things are simpler than they really are.
-This approach will help us learn quicker.
+This approach will help us progress quicker.

 ---

 #### Questions

+You should know this from previous modules.
+Let's recap.

 What is ...